mattjmorrison/mattjmorrison.github.io/_posts/2010-09-05-agile-crusade-1.markdown

 documents that had been handed off from one person to the next, re-interpreted and re-translated again and again obfuscating what the business really needed the software to do and why.
-Battling constant scope creep, missed deadlines, cancelled and delayed projects and fixing and re-fixing the same bugs over and over I began to realize that something here was broken.
+Battling constant scope creep, missed deadlines, excessive processes and paperwork, canceled and delayed projects and fixing and re-fixing the same bugs over and over I began to realize that something here was broken.

 Once I realized this, I also realized that I could be working on the latest and